Dapagliflozin

 How much does Farxiga cost without insurance?

-Farxiga is a brand-name drug with no widely available U.S. generic, which is the main reason the cash price is high.
-Prices also vary by pharmacy and location — the same prescription can differ by a wide margin between two pharmacies in the same town.
-That price gap is exactly why comparing pharmacies with a coupon matters.
-Enter your ZIP code above to see live cash prices near you and pull up a free coupon for the lowest one.
+Brand-name Farxiga can be expensive — often several hundred dollars a month — and prices vary widely by pharmacy and location, so the same prescription can differ by a large margin between two pharmacies in the same town.
+The good news: generic dapagliflozin is now available, and choosing the generic with a free coupon can lower your cost dramatically.
+Enter your ZIP code above to see live cash prices for both the brand and the generic near you and pull up a free coupon for the lowest one.

 Farxiga coupon vs. the manufacturer savings card